TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redis/readme.md

 ### The Flow

-If you go inside the app, you can see in flow we have created multiple activities which indicate different commands of Redis Group Sets that perform some operations.
+If you go inside the app, you can see in flow we have created multiple activities which indicate different commands of Redis Group Sets that perform some operations.Below is the description of each activity having different commands:

+1. Activity having Command "SADD" - This is used to add single/multiple members to set stored at key.

+2. Activity having command "SMEMBERS" - Returns all the members of the set stored at key.

+3. Activity having command "SISMEMBER" - Check whether element is member of the set or not.

+4. Activity having command "SCARD" - Returns the set cardinality (number of elements) of the set stored at key.

+5. Activity having command "SREM" - Remove the specified member(s) from the set stored at key.

+6. Activity having command "SPOP" - Removes and returns one or more random members from the set  store at key.

+7. Activity having command "SMOVE" - Move member from the set at source to the set at destination.

 ![Sample Response](../../../import-screenshots/Redis_screenshot/7.png)